Find out whether Cinderella goes to the ball this February half-term

-Burton Amateur Stage Entertainers will be showcasing their panto spectacular this February half-term - oh yes they are!
+Burton Amateur Stage Entertainers will be showcasing their panto spectacular next week - oh yes they are!

 Cinderella will perform at The Brewhouse Arts Centre , in Union Street, Burton, at 7.30pm from Tuesday, February 20 until Saturday, February 24 with matinees taking place on Thursday and Saturday at 2.30pm.